What Is Lactose Intolerance?

 Okay, I Now Know I’m Lactose Intolerant – Does That Mean No More Dairy, Ever?

 Being lactose intolerant absolutely does not mean you have to eliminate all dairy from your diet.
-“Intolerant” and “allergic” are not synonymous, and even a lactase-deficient body are still able to produce some lactase, meaning you don’t have to shy away from that little bit of ice-cream on a scorching hot day.
+“Intolerant” and “allergic” are not the same.
+Even with a lactase deficiency, typically you still produce SOME lactase, meaning you don’t have to shy away from that little bit of ice cream on a scorching hot day.

 Lactose intolerance varies for everyone, and some people can handle more dairy than others – it’s all about finding out what works best for you and your health.

 The standard threshold that most people with lactose intolerance can handle without symptoms is roughly 3g in one sitting.
 The image below puts this into context.